Skip to main content

 Export from Mexico (trade zone: buiten-eu, complexity: hoog) and import into United States (trade zone: buiten-eu, complexity: gemiddeld).
 Aircargo.nl coordinates the full customs handling in both countries via local agents — you have one point of contact in Aalsmeer.

-The process for Flowers & plants from Mexico to United States
+How it works Flowers & Plants from Mexico to United States

 1